GHASS19/Cowboy_Cigarettes_Time_Series_Case_Study/README.md

 - Explore the data

-A. 144 Rows and 3 columns
+A. 144 Rows and 3 columns.

-B. No null values
+B. No null values.

 ## 2. Cleaning, transforming and visualizing